Tennessee State Route 54: Weakley and Henry Counties

 SR 54 then enters Weakley County and enters Greenfield. in downtown, it intersects with SR 124.
 SR 54 then separates from US 45E and turns east, and exits Greenfield.
 It then curves to the northeast, then north, and enters Dresden, immediately having an intersection with SR 22.
-A Short distance away, it has a junction with SR 89/SR 239, with SR 239 ending and SR 89 running concurrently with SR 54.
+A short distance away, it has a junction with SR 89/SR 239, with SR 239 ending and SR 89 running concurrently with SR 54.
 They continue into downtown, then turn east, and intersect SR 118.
 They continue east together before separating and SR 54 continues east alone, having an intersection and short concurrency with SR 217 shortly afterwards.
 Further east it has an intersection and short concurrency with SR 190, and continuing east.
 SR 54 then crosses into Henry County, enters Como, and intersects with SR 140.
 It then continues east and has a junction with SR 218 before entering Paris.
 In Paris, it becomes concurrent with SR 69, and continues into downtown, where it comes to an intersection with US 641 and SR 356, with SR 69 turning south on US 641, SR 356 continuing straight, and SR 54 becomes the unsigned companion of US 641.
 They run north together to Puryear, where there is another intersection with SR 140.
-They continue north to the Kentucky state line just south of Hazel, KY, where US 641 crosses into Kentucky while SR 54 ends there.
+They continue north to the Kentucky state line just south of Hazel, Kentucky, where US 641 crosses into Kentucky while SR 54 ends there.